 If your home has mostly hard flooring surfaces, such as sealed wood or tile, make sure your vacuum’s beater brush can be turned off (or removed), or you might end up spreading more dirt than you’re cleaning.

-Canister vacuums can definitely solve the weight issue faced by uprights and are more portable and maneuverable, but often are less powerful and may come with less attachments.
+Canister vacuums can definitely solve the weight issue faced by uprights and are more portable and maneuverable, but often are less powerful and may come with fewer attachments.

 Features & Attachments